 After a slow start to the first day of 2013, we caught the train to nearby Brasov (one hour away on a slow train).
 It’s a big city but has a pretty old town – predictably though, most things were closed for the holiday.
 It was such a cold day we alternated between short bursts of exploring and long stints in cafes warming ourselves with coffee and mulled wine.

 Before we knew it our Romanian mini-break was over and we headed back to Bucharest to go our separate ways.
-It’s only a couple of weeks until we catch up again - this time in London.
-I’m thinking of getting some fireworks in.
+Fortunately that wasn’t the end of the story and there were plenty more fireworks ahead.